zuri-training/creer-fe-pjt-105/README.md

 ## How To Contribute

 - Fork the repository
-- Clone and then open it up on your code editor
+- Clone and then open it up on your code editor `git clone https://github.com/zuri-training/MyIssue-fe-pjt-105.git`
 - Open terminal and set upsream branch: `git remote add upstream https://github.com/zuri-training/MyIssue-fe-pjt-105`
 - Pull upstream; `git pull upstream dev`
 - Create a new branch for the feature you are working on; `git checkout -b feature-name`